werifu/tweet-like-listener/README.md

 # tweet-like-listener

-Download your 'like' images on twitter
+Download your 'like' images on twitter automatically.

+## What you need

+* a twitter developer account
+* a server / computer that can reach twitter